Bubblie01/Merlin-GUI/README.md

 ## Credits and Contributers:
   - SpinyOwl (LEGUI Creator)
-  - Kb1000 (Helped with OpenGL state and a lot of this project)
+  - Kb1000 (Co-Creator, pretty much helped me with fixing half this damn thing and the methods to approach this concept)
-  - Harpsi (Texturer and Artist) Socials: https://www.curseforge.com/members/harpsi_chord/
+  - Harpsi (Texturer, Artist, and Friend) Socials: https://www.curseforge.com/members/harpsi_chord/